hdezerto/rleai_project/notes.md

 - Should we use random perturbations during training? (not active now)

+- Check if the training with noisy student is not the same as exteroceptive training with noise.

 # NOTES
 - Set steps_per_reset to maximum 40 to reduce GPU memory usage and avoid RuntimeError: INTERNAL: cuSolver internal error.
+- Changing to 10GB GPU might also work.
 - If the above does not works switch to CPU with: ```export JAX_PLATFORM_NAME=cpu```
 - Search for 'CHECK' to find places to modify/add code.

 # USEFUL COMMANDS:
 - `deactivate` to exit the virtual environment.
 - `watch -n 1 nvidia-smi` to monitor GPU usage in real-time (run in a separate terminal).

 ---
 ## Grade E: Implement Height Map Sensors & Integrate into RL

 1. **Add Height Map Sensors (Raycasting)**
-	- In `custom_env.py`, implement raycasting from several points on the robot (e.g., feet, torso, or a ring around the base) downwards to measure the distance to the terrain.
+	- In `custom_env.py`, implement raycasting from several points on the robot downwards to measure the distance to the terrain.
-	- Collect these distances into a vector (height map) representing the terrain under/around the robot.

 2. **Integrate Sensor Data into Observations**
-	- Modify the environment’s observation space to include the height map sensor readings alongside the usual proprioceptive data (joint angles, velocities, etc.).
+	- Modify the environment’s observation space to include the height map sensor readings alongside the usual proprioceptive data.
-	- Ensure the RL agent receives this new information at every step.

 3. **Train the RL Policy**
 	- Use your training script to train a policy with the new observation space.
-	- The agent should now have access to both internal state and exteroceptive (height map) information.
+The agent should now have access to both internal state and exteroceptive (height map) information.

 ## Grade C: Demonstrate Policy Adapts to Obstacles